Michael Stebbins

-Michael Stebbins is an American geneticist and former Vice President of Science and Technology at the Laura and John Arnold Foundation.
-He previously served as Assistant Director for Biotechnology, at the White House Office of Science and Technology Policy.
+Michael Stebbins is an American geneticist and President of Science Advisors, a consultancy that he established in 2018 to provide strategic guidance to a diverse array organizations in health and science including PBS, MIT, and the National Academies, with notable achievements such as founding a new federal agency (ARPA-H), and developing PBS KIDS' digital data strategy.
+He is the former Vice President of Science and Technology at the Laura and John Arnold Foundation and previously served for seven years as the Assistant Director for Biotechnology, at the White House Office of Science and Technology Policy.

 Education

 He received his B.S. in biology from the State University of New York at Stony Brook, and his Ph.D. in genetics while working at Cold Spring Harbor Laboratory, where he constructed transgenic systems to control gene expression in the brains of animals for the study of long-term memory formation.
 That system is now used to create sterile male mosquitoes for the control of dengue fever and other mosquito borne diseases.
 Stebbins also created the first monoclonal antibody against luciferase, which is now sold worldwide in research kits using luciferase.